Intrinsic Injuries to the Jaw’s Temporomandibular Joint

 Author Enriqueta Bond also states that the current understanding of TMD pathogenesis suggests that there may be a narrow therapeutic window where prompt treatment of intrinsic TMJ injuries can halt the progression to a chronic pain disorder.
 Patients with TMDs require high-intensity medical care, with expenditures that are 60% greater than baseline primary care patients.

 Furthermore, some people with TMDs suffer a lifetime of pain and disability.
+They are unaware that their TMJ issues can be resolved.
 For these reasons, preventing the transition from an acute intrinsic jaw-related injury to a chronic TMD should be a clinical priority.
+Dentists report benefiting from following our S.A.F.E protocol instructions.

 This paper outlines the pathophysiology of intrinsic TMJ injuries and how this leads to chronic TMD development.
 Clinical manifestations of intrinsic jaw-related injuries are considered and guidelines regarding patient screening and education are discussed.
 Finally, a multimodal treatment plan that can be used to help prevent TMD development is outlined.